15 Amazon Prime Benefits You Might Not Know About

 Share your membership

 If you’re moving into a new home with another Prime member, you two can share one Prime account and split the cost with Amazon Household.
-One thing to note: You both must agree to let the other account member see your payment information, so if you’re not keen for your roommate to see your private information, this may not be an agreement for you.
+One thing to note: You both must agree to let the other account member see your payment information, so if you’re not keen for your roommate to see your private information, this may not be the agreement for you.
 For families, however, it’s a great way to stay efficient with purchases and keep the Amazon orders coming.
 Next, check out these funny things you can ask your Amazon Alexa to do.